MEACTOS project outline

 Environmentally-assisted cracking (EAC) is one of the major failure modes occurring in light water reactors (LWRs).
 The condition of surfaces exposed to the primary coolant plays a major role on the susceptibility of components to EAC.
 However, many national and international guidelines and standards do not address surface condition of critical components in nuclear power plants (NPPs).

 MEACTOS is proposed by a consortium of 16 partners from 11 EU member countries (Spain, France, Finland, Czech Republic, Belgium, Germany, Slovakia, Romania, UK, The Netherlands and Slovenia) plus Switzerland (associated country of Euratom), that comprises all the appropriate key players to ensure the availability of technologies, capabilities, technical and operational knowledge required for the goal of the project.
-Research laboratories (VTT, SCK•CEN, CVR, CIEMAT, PSI, JRC, RATEN, ZAG), universities (UNIMAN, STUBA), nuclear component suppliers (NAMRC, ENSA), utilities (EdF), an engineering company (Wood plc) and plant designer (Framatome GmbH) have been selected in order to complete the required capacities covering all the expertise fields faced by the project.
+Research laboratories (VTT, SCK•CEN, CVR, CIEMAT, PSI, JRC, RATEN, ZAG), universities (UNIMAN, STUBA), nuclear component suppliers (NAMRC, ENSA), utilities (EdF), an engineering company (Jacobs) and plant designer (Framatome GmbH) have been selected in order to complete the required capacities covering all the expertise fields faced by the project.
 The consortium members have differential but complementary skills and expertise in areas such as project management, manufacturing, technology transfer or dissemination, to name a few key areas.